luisrock/learndash-image-taxonomify/readme.txt

 * set a custom text if/when there is no taxonomy term for the course (or leave blank)
 * define basic styling rules (text color, background color, font size, uppercase)
 * select who can see (all, non-logged only or logged only)
+* works also with BuddyBoss custom course grid

 == Installation ==